magic5644/codeLineCounter/README.md

 ![Graphviz](./assets/graphviz.svg)

 This graph is generated in the current directory with the name `<SolutionName>-Dependencies.dot`.
-Y
+You can open it with Graphviz or any other tool that supports the .dot format.

 ## Project Structure